To Get Started, View this Short Video:

 Congratulations on reaching this point in the hiring process!

-- Meet with a career counselor or internship adviser during drop-in hours or schedule an appointment.
+- Meet with a career or internship advisor during drop-in hours or schedule an appointment.

-Please note, Engineering On-Campus Recruiting is facilitated by Viterbi Career Services through the Viterbi Career Gateway.
+The Engineering On-Campus Recruiting Program is facilitated by the Viterbi Career Connections through the Viterbi Career Gateway.